sespiros/go-telegram-garvis/README.md

 Garvis is a rule-based AI bot for Telegram written in Go.
 It is built using [go-telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api).
 It is written for Google App Engine but is easily ported to be hosted anywhere.

 I created Garvis in the process of learning Go and trying to create a bot to mimic some of my reactions in Telegram group chats.
-For the time being it is following a fairly simple process by checking each rule against each message sent in a group.
+For the time being it is following a fairly simple process by passing each message sent in a group through every filter available.

 It can be used:
 - as an autoresponder in group chats